ietf-tools/datatracker/README.md

 ### Getting Started

 This project is following the standard **Git Feature Workflow** development model.
 Learn about all the various steps of the development workflow, from creating a fork to submitting a pull request, in the [Contributing](https://github.com/ietf-tools/.github/blob/main/CONTRIBUTING.md) guide.
+#[1a1# Network Throttling

+Lighthouse applies network throttling to emulate the ~85th percentile mobile connection speed even when run on much faster fiber connections.

+## The mobile network throttling]

 > Make sure to read the [Styleguides](https://github.com/ietf-tools/.github/blob/main/CONTRIBUTING.md#styleguides) section to ensure a cohesive code format across the project.